MicroBahner/MobaTools/README.md

 Allows easy softon / softoff of leds.
 It works on all digital outputs.

 #### Eggtimer:
 Allows easy nonblocking timedelays in sketches.
+You don't have to bother with millis() directly

 #### Additional Info:
 The library uses Timer1 for all classes.
 V1.0: from this version on, timer 3 is used instead of timer 1 if available.